Ponyboy47/Plex-Monitr/README.md

 - [x] Watch a specific directory for Home Videos
 - [x] Make the entire program more asynchronous
   - [x] Continue execution while converting media (Just add new stuff to a queue)
-  - [ ] Finishing conversion automatically continues to moveMedia()
+  - [x] Finishing conversion automatically continues to moveMedia()
+    - [x] Set up Operations for moving, converting, deleting, etc
+    - [x] Set up Operation dependency chains for automatic asynchronous behaviors
-- [ ] Improve the stability with large amounts of conversion jobs
+- [x] Improve the stability with large amounts of conversion jobs
 - [x] Swift 4
 - [ ] Dynamically add paths to watch lists (such as an auto-generated directory inside users' home directories)
+- [ ] Remove configurable items that aren't actually configurable (if no CLI option, then no configuration)
+- [ ] Unit tests